Housing Business Initiatives

 In 2013 and again in 2020, the Group revised the Green Procurement Guidelines and added items to ensure even broader progress of sustainability initiatives concerning occupational health and safety and human rights under "the corporate initiatives assessment".

 Environmental Consideration and Legal Compliance in Responsible Material Procurement

-The Sumitomo Forestry Group procures materials for the Housing and Construction Business in accordance with the Green Procurement Guidelines.
+The Sumitomo Forestry Group procures materials for the Housing Business in accordance with the Green Procurement Guidelines.

 When adopting new products or reforming existing products, we create green procurement ledgers as well as waste disposal confirmation forms (product/packaging) in addition to product specifications which define the specifications, standards and quality criteria of products.
 Green procurement ledgers confirm aspects of procurement such as verifying the timber procured has been legally logged, confirming the no occurrence no volatile organic compounds (VOCs) as well as use of certified chemicals such as insecticides when adopting new products.
 Regarding materials made of wood, documentations such as legal certification are confirmed to ensure that procured wood materials comply with the Clean Wood Act.
 The waste disposal confirmation forms (product/packaging) verify aspects such as the type of offcuts, disposal methods and processing facilities.

 We create two copies of each form and suppliers and we each keep a copy.

 Communication with Suppliers and Partner Evaluation